Coin ValuesHobbies & Crafts

 1959 Penny Facts

-The Lincoln Memorial was dedicated in Washington, D.C. in 1922 to honor the life of President Abraham Lincoln, who remains on the obverse (head’s side) of the one-cent coin today.
+The Lincoln Memorial was dedicated in Washington, D.C. in 1922 to honor the life of President Abraham Lincoln — who remains on the obverse (heads side) of the one-cent coin today.

 The Lincoln Memorial design replaced the famous wheat ears, or Lincoln wheat penny design that was struck on the coin from 1909 through 1958.

-While people loved wheat pennies, the new 1959 one-cent coins were mostly popular with the public when they were first released.
+While people loved wheat pennies, the new 1959 one-cent coins were popular with the public when they were first released.

 There are always critics though.
 Some even called the new coins “trolley car cents,” likening the Lincoln Memorial design to the appearance of a trolley car.

-The new Lincoln Memorial design was created by Frank Gasparro — whose initials FG are found to the bottom right of the Lincoln Memorial design.
-Gasparro also designed other famous coins, such as the Eisenhower dollar and Susan B. Anthony dollar.
+The new Lincoln Memorial design was created by Frank Gasparro, whose initials FG are found to the bottom right of the Lincoln Memorial design.
+Gasparro also designed other famous coins — such as the Eisenhower dollar and Susan B. Anthony dollar.

-It’s actually getting much more difficult to find any pre-1982 pennies in spare change these days –because people are saving them for their intrinsic copper value, which is presently worth about 2 cents.
-In other words, these old copper pennies are worth about twice their face value!
+It’s actually getting much more difficult to find any pre-1982 pennies in spare change these days — because people are saving them for their intrinsic copper value (which is currently worth about 2 cents).

 But does that mean all 1959 pennies are worth “only” 2 cents?

-In a word, no.
+In a word…No.

 How Much Are 1959 Pennies Worth?